Monday, 27 April 2026

 "There does not appear to be any contemporary evidence that the imperforate error was sold over a post office counter, but a full sheet of 120 seems to have reached the philatelic market.
 At least one pair is known used on cover, almost certainly philatelically contrived."

 Kenneth Scudder in Queensland Postage Stamps 1897-1912 p.
 256 suggests that the stamps come from an April 1912 printing.
 My block of 4 appears to a pale scarlet vermillion shade on Cowan paper.
 Below is a census of examples seen by me.
-A total of 50 stamps are shown below.
+A total of 56 stamps with watermark Crown over A are shown below.
 I have yet to see the philatelic cover mentioned in Brusden White.

 Census